enlore/cognition-kit/README.md

 ## Going Forward

 Drop a `css`, `img`, `assets`, whatever directory in `public` and put things in them.
-There's no magic involved in building out our `.html` files, so you'll have to add the appropriate markup (in your `index.html` file, or wherever) to reference your various static assets.
+There's no magic involved in building out the `.html` files, so you'll have to add the appropriate markup (in your `index.html` file, or wherever) to reference your various static assets.